You are here: Home Education

 In 2012, we started up a new effort to take visually impaired veteran’s fishing and NBTU have hosted three outings at the Rockin’ H Ranch to get veterans some time on the water.

-NBTU’s 12th annual First Cast outing was held at the Marin Civic Center Lagoon in San Rafael on September 29, 2013.
-The First Cast program represents one of the most successful youth introductory fly fishing programs in the nation.
-This year’s event had 112 participants, including 50 youths between 8-15 years of age.
-The young participants were divided into six groups and rotated through six stations.
+This year’s First Cast Day, NBTU’s 13th annual, was held at the Marin Civic Center Lagoon in San Rafael on Sep 21, and represents one of the most successful youth introductory fly fishing programs in the nation.
+Co-sponsored by Fish First Fly Shop in Albany and the French Cheese Factory on the Petaluma-Pt Reyes Rd., this year’s event had 114 participants, including 42 youth between 8-15 years of age.

 Our North Bay Chapter has been involved with the Trout in the Classroom program for over a decade.
 During that time we have assisted nearly 10,000 students and teachers become more acquainted with trout, salmon, and steelhead and how they live.
 An over-riding goal is to help develop a sense of stewardship for the fish, their watery habitat, and our environment as a whole.
 We need your help!

 "When will they hatch?"

 "How do you tell if they are boy or girl fish?"

 These are some of the questions which were asked by students across Marin and in San Francisco.
 The focus of their thinking is a natural part of Trout in the Classroom.
 NBTU sponsored 75 classrooms which studied the many and varied aspects of trout and salmon and where and how they live.

 Saturday, December 8, saw nearly 35 teachers from Marin, Napa, Contra Costa, and Alameda Counties attend the annual area workshop for teachers new to Trout in the Classroom.